CBSkarmory/TI-BASIC-toolbox/README.md

 # TI-BASIC-toolbox
 here are some programs for `TI-8[3 4](+)?
 (SE)?` etc calculators (that support TI-BASIC)

+`.8xp` files can put sent directly to the calculators.
+Apparently they can't be opened directly in github's website, so i've generated text files (denoted with `.src` extension) for easier veiwing of source code.

-To edit them, use somehting along the lines of [SourceCoder](https://www.cemetech.net/sc/) (in browser) or TICoder (executable binary) on the computer.
+To edit `.8xp` files, use somehting along the lines of [SourceCoder](https://www.cemetech.net/sc/) (in browser) or TICoder (executable binary) on the computer.
 Alternatively, download them onto your calculator and edit them there.

 |Program     |Description                                   |